 Asking for reviews upon a positive survey response

 When your customers or users give you a high NPS or CSAT score, it's the best moment to ask them to review your brand and service, provide a testimonial, take part in a case study or similar.
 You can do this in various ways:

-1. You can add a CTA button at the end of your survey which directs to your referral site, and use skip logic to show this button only to the customers that have given you a high score.
+1. You can add a CTA button at the end of your survey which directs to your referral site, and use survey logic to show this button only to the customers that have given you a high score.

 3. Integrate Survicate with your CRM platform and send testimonial or review emails to your happy users.
 You can pass your survey responses to your platform as attributes or tags and use them to set up your triggers, it's that easy!